rixiobarrios/outcomes/one-on-ones.md

 # Meeting One-on-One with Your Outcomes Coach

-I love meeting and talking with you, please don't be shy!
+I LOVE meeting and talking with you, please don't be shy!

 1:1s are a safe space to talk about anything job search or career related.
 1:1s might include:
 - Your previous work history